-Once all questions on the script, and any others the Interviewers found pertinent, have been asked, conclude the interview by removing the Interviewee from the voice channel the interview took place in, and fully discuss the notes taken, and the Interviewee's answers with the Interviewers present until a unanimous conclusion as to the potential member's admittance is reached.
+Once all questions on the script, and any others the Interviewers found pertinent, have been asked, conclude the interview by removing the Interviewee from the voice channel the interview took place in, and discuss the notes taken, and the Interviewee's answers with the Interviewers present until a unanimous conclusion as to the potential member's admittance is reached.
 If the discussion is brief, and the conclusion is reached in under 3 minutes, feel free to wait until such a time has elapsed so as not to give the Interviewee the wrong impression.

 If the Interviewee is accepted, they will begin the Intermediary process.
-If the Intermediate is more than two hours from other members and not willing or able to travel, they can place specially designed QR code stickers and report back with photo evidence on a two-week frequency until they can be met and verified.
+If the Intermediate is more than two hours from other members and not willing or able to travel, they can place specially designed QR code stickers and report back with photo evidence.
+The completion of these promat placements in compliance with requirements is a prerequisite to being moved forward in the process.